robmasocco/AOS-TAG/ideas.md

 - Check instance pointer, eventually exit.
 - Check permissions, eventually exit.
 - *Copy_from_user* into an on-the-go-set array in the stack.
-- Acquire level rwlock as writer.
+- Acquire level writers mutex.
 - Acquire wait queue spinlock.
 - Check for active readers (use *waitqueue_active(...)*), exit if there's none.
 - Release wait queue spinlock.
+- Acquire level rwlock as writer.
 - *Memcpy* the message in the level buffer.
 - Set message size.
 - **STORE FENCE**
-- Atomically flip level condition value.
 - Release level rwlock as writer.
+- Acquire condition rw_sem as writer.
+- Flip level condition value (a XOR with 0x1 should suffice).
 - Wake up the entire wait queue (use *wake_up(...)* on the level wait queue).
+- Busy-wait on the epoch presence counter to become zero.
+- Release condition rw_sem as writer.
+- Release level writers mutex.
 - Release senders's rw_sem as a reader.
 - *module_put*